WalletScrutiny/WalletScrutinyCom/_hardware/trezorOne.md

 / #
 ```

-they ... wget the image from `http://dl-cdn.alpinelinux.org/alpine`?
-That's a
+they ... wget the image from `http://dl-cdn.alpinelinux.org/alpine` which
-bit confusing and might warrant a code comment.
+doesn't even use ssl?
+That's a bit confusing and might warrant a code comment.

 Anyway, the script looks good.
 Let's see if it builds something: